 Screening of asymptomatic patients is not warranted.
 Tests are done during evaluation for peptic ulcer and gastritis.
 Posttreatment testing is typically done to confirm eradication of the organism.

-Stool antigen assays seem to have a sensitivity and specificity near that of urea breath tests, particularly for initial diagnosis; an office-based stool test is under development.
+Stool antigen assays have a sensitivity and specificity similar to that of urea breath tests, particularly for initial diagnosis; an office-based stool test is under development.